PrefectHQ/prefect/docs/guides/prefect-deploy.md

         )
     ```

-    Note that in the example above we creating two deployments from the same flow, but with different work pools.
+    Note that in the example above we created two deployments from the same flow, but with different work pools.
     Alternatively, we could have created two deployments from different flows.

     ```python